The Prosthetic Process

-Does SRT accept patients outside of Indiana and Ohio?
+Does SRT accept patients outside of Indiana, Illinois and Wisconsin?

 Yes, SRT welcomes any patient from around the country and the world to experience our first-class patient care.
 SRT will be happy to escort you from your plane, recommend hotels based on your budget and recommend points of interest for you and your family to enjoy during your trip.